12 Mindful Ways to Manage Your Stress

 3. Unplug, literally or metaphorically.
 What do you do when your laptop or phone gets glitchy?
 You power it down, give it a minute, and let it reboot.
 Next time you’re feeling stressed, try the same trick with yourself: unplug, recover, and reboot.
 This might mean snoozing your phone notifications for a while to give yourself a break from that stimulus, or maybe it’s more about no social events and a nice quiet night in.
 Like most de-stressing tips, this one is personal, so reflect on what makes you "glitch" that you can unplug from.

 4. Stand in a power pose.
 Never heard of it?
 The theory is that by standing in a power pose (think Wonder Woman with her hands on her hips and her chin and chest held high), you can induce that positive “I’ve got this” energy you need in stressful times.
-Pro tip: try a power pose in those moments full of last-minute nerves, like right before a presentation or the morning you’re walking in for a job interview.
+Pro tip: a power pose can be done almost anywhere, try a power pose in those moments full of last-minute nerves, like before a big day at school, social events or as silly as it sounds at the airport before a flight!

 5. Check out a soothing app.
 There are tons of apps out there designed to help you manage stress, but a few that colleagues in our office have had success with and recommend are Headspace, Calm, and Dare, among others.
 While not all of these apps are free, some offer free trial periods that you can take advantage of.